Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

 <span id="version-control"></span>

+### Lighthouse Opportunities

+ - Eliminate render-blocking resources: Resources are blocking the first paint of your page.
+Consider delivering critical JS/CSS inline and deferring all non-critical JS/styles.

+ - Background and foreground colors do not have a sufficient contrast ratio: Low-contrast text is difficult or impossible for many users to read

+ - Displays images with incorrect aspect ratio: Image display dimensions should match natural aspect ratio.

+ - Document does not have a meta description: Meta descriptions may be included in search results to concisely summarize page content.

+ -

 ## Version Control

 Throughout the production of this application, I used [Gitpod](https://gitpod.io/) as a local repository and [GitHub](https://github.com/) as a remote repository.